 Guided reading takes place on at least a weekly basis, in Key Stage 1 and Key Stage 2.
 In the Early Years Foundation Stage guided reading starts when the teacher feels the children have reached the appropriate level of maturity and skill.

-This takes place during a literacy session and as such is planned within the literacy plans.
-This includes big books or texts displayed on the Interactive White Board.
+This takes place during a English session and as such is planned within the English plans.
+This includes using big books or texts displayed on the Interactive White Board.
 During this time specific reading skills or features of differing genre will be taught.
 This is an opportunity to discuss the use of language, widen the children’s vocabulary and focus on higher order reading skills.

 Children have regular experiences of reading throughout the school day and through a range of subjects.
 They may be researching information on the internet or using non‐fiction books in History or RE, or finding out about processes in science.
 Opportunities for individual, paired and group reading take place throughout the curriculum.
 All children have at least one Individual Reading Book either from the schools graded reading scheme or the School Library /Class based free reader books.The school uses a colour banding scheme which links to the ‘guided reading book bands.’
 By using this banding, we are able to place books from a wide range of published reading schemes into our graduated and progressive scheme which allows for progression of skills and difficulty of texts.